 Making changes to beach access and regulations always becomes a controversial issue.
 There are plenty of proponents for beach driving, as well as those against it.
 No doubt beach issues will again be addressed and local ordinances tweaked, as Nassau County continues to grow.
 With time comes change, whether people like it, or not.

 Amelia Island State Park

 Note that on this barrier island’s sound end, Amelia Island State Park is part of the Florida park system, and does not fall under Nassau County beach ordinances.
 Beach driving at Amelia Island State Park (AISP), is regulated by the state government.
 This park is especially popular for fishing.
 Entry fee is $2 per person.
 There are no lifeguards stationed at this park and posted signs warn of dangerous currents.
 No dogs are allowed on state park beaches.
-Beach driving requires 4 x 4 vehicle, and daily number of vehicles allowed to enter the state park is being capped at 150 per day (as of this writing in early April 2021).
+Beach driving requires 4 x 4 vehicle, and daily number of vehicles allowed to enter the state park has been capped at 150 per day.
 Once daily limit is reached, no more vehicles can enter.
 A location on the Great Florida Birding Trail, Amelia Island State Park is designated a “Critical Wildlife Area,” (CWA) and is a nesting ground for least terns and Wilson’s Plover.
 Thus, a large area is off limits seasonally — March 1st to Sept.
 1st.
-For more info call Amelia Island State Park at 904-251-2320.
+For more detailed info, see Amelia Island Living’s Amelia Island State Park section.
+Or call Amelia Island State Park at 904-251-2320.

 Read Nassau County Ordinances

 - See also 22-page Nassau County Ordinance 2020-31 adopted October 12, 2020, for further details.
 Also Ordinance 2021-001 (that amended ordinance 2020-31).